Medical Director, Recognition and Prevention Program (RAP) The Zucker Hillside Hospital

-Dr. Correll has authored over 200 journal articles.
-He has served on a number of expert consensus panels on the use of antipsychotics across a range of psychiatric disorders.
-He is a reviewer for over 70 peer-reviewed journals and an editorial board member of ten scientific journals.
-Dr. Correll is the principal investigator or Steering Committee member of several large, federally funded grants and has received over two dozen national and international research awards and fellowships for his work, and he was listed in 2014 by Thompson Reuters as one of “the most influential scientific minds” and top 1% cited scientists in the area of psychiatry.
+Dr. Correll has authored or co-authored more than 350 journal articles and has served on several expert consensus panels on the use of antipsychotics across a range of psychiatric disorders.
+He is a reviewer for more than 70 peer-reviewed journals and an editorial board member of 11 scientific journals.
+Dr. Correll is the principal investigator or Steering Committee member of several large, federally funded grants.
+He has received more than 30 national and international research awards and fellowships for his work, and he was listed in 2014 by Thompson Reuters as one of “the most influential scientific minds” and top 1% cited scientists in the area of psychiatry.

 Dr. Correll’s research and clinical work focus on the identification, characterization and psychopharmacological management of adults and youth with severe psychiatric disorders.
 His areas of expertise include schizophrenia, bipolar disorder, major depression and other psychotic, mood and autism/disruptive behavior spectrum disorders, ranging from the prodrome to first episode, multi-episode and refractory illness patients.
 His work focuses further on the risk-benefit evaluation of psychotropic medications, including the interface between psychiatry and medicine and investigations of the extent and mechanisms of neuromotor and cardiometabolic adverse effects.

 Dr. Correll and his team are conducting several studies on beneficial effects and side effects of antipsychotics and mood stabilizers; symptomatic, diagnostic and functional outcomes of youth with psychiatric problems and on clinical and biological risk factors and protective factors predicting outcomes.
 These research projects involve naturalistic and randomized treatment, controlled and observational studies.